kartik-v/strength-meter/README.md

 1. Latest [JQuery](http://jquery.com/)
 2. Most modern browsers supporting CSS3 & JQuery.
 For Internet Explorer, one must use IE versions 9 and above.
 3. [Bootstrap 3.x](http://getbootstrap.com/) is optional.
-The plugin templates use the Bootstrap 3.x HTML markup by default.
-So for the default markup to render correct, you would need Bootstrap 3.x to view the styles properly.
+The plugin templates use the Bootstrap 3.x markup by default.
+So for the default markup to render correct, you would need Bootstrap 3.x CSS to view the styles properly.
 If you do not wish to use Bootstrap, you can easily override the templates with your markup and styles.

 ## Installation